ankitjangid02/AI-Site-Builder/README.md

 - Neon for Postgres
 - OpenRouterAI for API of ai
 - BuildUi for home page
-- BuildAuthUi for login and register page
+- BuildAuthUi for login and register page and Setting for account